paps/api-store/store/Instagram Auto Liker/Instagram Auto Liker.md

 Enter in the text field a link of a Google Spreadsheet with this same format _(only column A is mandatory)_:
 <center>![](https://phantombuster.imgix.net/api-store/Instagram_Profile_Scrapper/inst_prfl_scrrpr_spreadsheet.png)</center>

-Your spreadsheet should contain a list of Instagram Profile URLs (**one link per row**).
+Your spreadsheet should contain a list of Instagram Profile URLs or Post URLs (**one link per row**).
-You can specify the name of the column that contains the profile links.
+You can specify the name of the column that contains the links.
 Simply enter the column name in the next text field.

 **Please make sure your file is publicly accessible!**

-You can also enter a single Instagram profile URL directly in the field.
+You can also enter a single Instagram profile or post URL directly in the field.